 Part of the reason is that older teens often seem to have one foot planted firmly in the adult world while still keeping a toehold in their childhood.
-They want to be adults when it suits them — meaning when they want autonomy and the ability to make grown-up decisions—but they can quickly revert back to the “child” role when they want or need something from the parent, such as use of the car or continued financial support.
+They want to be adults when it suits them.
+In other words, they want autonomy and the ability to make grown-up decisions—but they can quickly revert back to the “child” role when they want or need something from the parent, such as use of the car or continued financial support.

 If you’re having a hard time with your young adult right now, you are not alone.
 Many of the parents we speak to through our parent coaching service say that the time right after high school graduation is especially challenging.
 It’s hard to know how to respond to your child when they break house rules or act out—if your child is going to college, you probably don’t want to rock the boat this close to your child leaving.
 You might fear your relationship may be forever tainted or that there will be irreversible damage to their child’s future.

 So, what can a parent do in this situation?
 Here are three ways you can “right size” the issue and regain parental authority in a calm and positive way.

 There are natural consequences that go along with certain choices that tend to be more severe when you become an adult.
 As an adult, if you break the law for example, you may be looking at steeper fines or jail time as opposed to having the charges filed or being put on probation if you’re a juvenile.
 Your consequences can also be firmer, because, after all, everything you give or provide for your child after he turns 18 is a privilege, including the roof over his head.

 It doesn’t have to be any different because it’s your child.
 So, maybe you let him know you’re going to be locking the front door by a certain time.
 If he’s not home by that time, he’ll need to find another place to sleep that night.
 (This is always left up to the parent’s discretion.
 You know your child best.)

 When your child is young, you can think of yourself as a manager.
 You are involved in her day-to-day life in a very ‘hands–on’ kind of way.
-But as your child grows and becomes an adult, you’re really more of a consultant,” says Debbie Pincus in her article, Adult Child Living at Home?
+But as your child grows and becomes an adult, you’re really more of a consultant, explains Debbie Pincus in her article, Adult Child Living at Home?
 How to Manage without Going Crazy.
-“That means you talk to your child about what’s going on like a consultant for a business might.
+That means you talk to your child about what’s going on like a consultant for a business might.
 As a parent, you need to step back more and more as time goes by because your child is an adult.
 You can be helpful and check in, but it’s best not to give unsolicited advice.